Mohammed-Abdul-Waasay/Heart-disease-prediction/README.md

 # Heart-disease-prediction
-Heat Disease Prediction using the different ML models
+Heat Disease Prediction using the different ML models This was a simple project to test my basic ML foundations

 # Data Cleaning
 The first thing that i did was download the heart.csv dataset from kaggle then i loaded that dataset into VS code then used some basic Data cleaning methods like removing outliers and removing data which cannot exist realistically and some other methods